Nathan D.C. Websdale

 MA Late Antique and Byzantine Studies (Merit): Intercollegiate University of London, 2017.

-- Recipient of the Gregory II of Cyprus Scholarship.
+- Recipient of the Patriarch George II of Cyprus Scholarship.

 ESL Teacher: ELC Anifadis, Chalkida, Greece